frederic-perez/AmE-dictionary/data/dictionary.md

 __card__ _v_
 __Cardan__ _n_ A universal joint that transmits motion unchanged. _Optional Cardan mount._
 __cardiac arrest__ _n_ :two::hammer:
+__cardigan__ _n_ A usually collarless sweater or jacket that opens the full length of the center front.
 __cardinal__ _adj_ :two: __1__ Of foremost importance; paramount: _a cardinal rule; cardinal sins._ _Syn_ fundamental, central, primal _The cardinal rule of membership in the secret society was never to reveal its existence to outsiders._ __2__ Dark to deep or vivid red.
 __cardioembolic__ _adj_
 __cardioplegia__ _n_ /ˌkɑːdɪəʊˈpliːdʒɪə/ Deliberate arrest of the action of the heart, as by hypothermia or the injection of chemicals, to enable complex heart surgery to be carried out.